Updated 1/1/2019

 “All the scientists in on the scam” constitute almost every single climate scientist on the planet.
 See the bibliography links at the bottom for a meta-analysis that determined between 97 and 99.9% of climate studies found evidence of man-made climate change.
 This cover-up would also include most people in STEM fields can that corroborate the climate scientists’ findings.
 Remember, peer-reviewed studies must be reproducible.

-This logic doesn’t really make sense.
-It assumes that “Big Environmental” or whoever is able to simultaneously bribe every member of the climate studies field to reach the same conclusion with increasing frequency over several decades.
-What was first acknowledged as possible has gained acceptance by virtually every major scientific body in the world.
+This logic doesn't make sense.
+It assumes that "Big Environmental" or whoever can simultaneously bribe every member of the climate studies field to reach the same conclusion with increasing frequency over several decades.
+What was first acknowledged as possible has gained acceptance by virtually every major scientific body globally.

 This type of logic indicates that the entire planet Venus does not exist as a perfect model of a runaway greenhouse feedback loop.
 We’ve been studying this planet for a very long time.